andre-ye/catheter-prediction-app/README.md

 ## Modeling Data with Deep Learning
 ### Model
-- Transfer learning on an EfficientNetB6 model with preloaded ImageNet weights, then fine-tuned on dataset.
+- Transfer learning on an EfficientNetB5 model with preloaded ImageNet weights, then fine-tuned on dataset.
 - Images are cropped to a `512x512` size.
 - Adam optimizer used; 2 epochs of warm-up learning rate and exponential decay for 13 epochs.
 - Used `MultilabelStratified` 5-fold cross validation strategy.
 (Five identically-structured models were trained on 80% of the data each; final result is a weighted average of the predictions of each model.)
+- Performance: 98.5 accuracy and 95.9 [AUC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)) on test data, 97.1 [AUC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) for train data (with augmentation).

 ### Preprocessing and Augmentation of Data
 - Dataset (`.jpg` and `.png` images) converted into a TensorFlow datasets format (`tf.dataset`) for quick deep learning processing.